What are the conditions required for a divorce?

 The Family Court will grant a divorce if:

 a) the parties have been separate for at least 4 years.
-This include de facto separation,
+This four year period includes de facto separation,

-b) children and the spouses are receiving adequate maintenance (if this is due), and
+b) the children and the spouse are receiving adequate maintenance (if this is due), and

 c) there is no prospect of reconciliation.

 What are the steps to getting divorced?

 If the conditions for divorce are met, either of the spouses may petition the court for a divorce.
 The parties may also file a joint application.

 After receiving an application for a divorce the court will hold a court sitting.
 During this sitting, the court will ensure that the parties have been separated for at least 4 years and that there are no issues regarding maintenance.
 If all conditions for the divorce are met the court will either pronounce the divorce during that sitting or will pronounce the divorce during another court sitting.
 If the court finds that maintenance is still due, the court may give the parties time to regularise the matter and appoint the case for a future date.